-Review the PPSC Medical Sciences Biology Sequence Chart.
+Review the PPSC Health Sciences Biology Sequence Chart.

 No more than one grade of D or F is allowed in any of the 200/2000 level BIO courses that are required for the Nursing Program in the past seven years.